Julia-Wagner/PyChef/README.md

   - **RestartProgram**: Mixin containing a method to easily restart the program in case of an error or if the user wants to exit.
 - **SheetService**
   - A service class to handle all methods regarding Google Sheets.
-  - The connection to the API and error handling regarding this connection is handled here.
+  - The connection to the API and error handling regarding this connection are handled here.
   - Contains methods to get, store and delete entries from worksheets.

 ## **Libraries**